Jeffleecy/GWAS_SAIGE-GENE/README.md

 ## SAIGE-GENE
-In order to perform rare variant association study using SAIGE-GENE, I annotated VCF files with ANNOVAR (version 2019) and transform the annotated files with a python script.
+In order to conduct rare variant association study using SAIGE-GENE, I annotated VCF files with ANNOVAR (version 2019) and transform the annotated files with a python script.
 The python script and some example results are listed in this repository.

-### File Overview
+### Overview of Files
 - ANNOVAR_To_GroupFile.py
   * A python script processing text files annotated from ANNOVAR and outputing group files for rare variant association study.
   * Time complexity of this program is O(n^2).